osofem/bigarith.js/documentation/sin.md

 ### Description
 There is no method function for `sin()` so it should ALWAYS be used as a static member function `BigArith.sin()`.

-The returned result is the sine of the angle (given in degress) to 200 decimal places.
+The returned result is the sine of the angle (given in degrees) to 200 decimal places.

 ### Examples